 Initially, electricity was being supplied in homes only for lighting purposes and it remained so for a long time.
 There were no electric appliances to be used at home.
 It was a lighting affair.

 Appliances started showing up with the electric fan in 1890.
 Electric iron, vacuum cleaner, toaster, and a washing machine showed up.
 All these were primitive devices, very different from what we have today.
-The vacuum cleaner as so bulky that it needed at least two people to operate.
-It was the beginning of an age that people realized that they could use the newly available energy to make work easier at home.
+The vacuum cleaner was so bulky that it needed at least two people to operate.
+It was the beginning of an age when people realized that they could use the newly available energy to make work easier at home.

 The development followed an interesting path because houses were only wired for lighting.
-This means that all the appliances that were available would all be screwed into the bulb holder.
+This means that all the appliances that were available would be screwed into the bulb holder.
 There were neither electric sockets/receptacles nor switches that could regulate the flow of power.
 Devices were meant to be unplugged when not in use.

-With time, home appliances became more affordable, available and safer to use.
+With time, home appliances became more affordable, available, and safer to use.
 This necessitated planning for them, and building services providers started to design the house wiring in a way that could accommodate the appliances.

 With the advent of consumer electronics, home appliances increased and today there are tens of appliances that are used at home.
 These include air conditioners, dishwashers, clothes dryers, drying cabinets, freezers, refrigerators, kitchen stoves, water heaters, washing machines, trash compactors, microwave ovens, and induction cookers.

-Other smaller appliances include juicers, electric mixers, meat grinders, coffee grinders, deep fryers, herb grinders, food processors, electric kettles, waffle irons, coffee makers, blenders, dough blenders, rice cookers, toasters and exhaust hoods.
-Consumer electronics include radio receivers, TVs, cameras, computers, smartphones and many more.
+Other smaller appliances include juicers, electric mixers, meat grinders, coffee grinders, deep fryers, herb grinders, food processors, electric kettles, waffle irons, coffee makers, blenders, dough blenders, rice cookers, toasters, and exhaust hoods.
+Consumer electronics include radio receivers, TVs, cameras, computers, smartphones, and many more.

 Advancement in Home Wiring